 Book Five: Harry Potter and the Order of the Phoenix

-Rowling stayed true to her word and went on vacation . . . kind of.
-She stepped away from Harry Potter to work on a completely unrelated book (which hasn’t been published).
+Rowling stayed true to her word and went on vacation—kind of.
+She stepped away from the Harry Potter series to work on a completely unrelated book (which hasn’t been published).
 After a yearlong sabbatical, Rowling started on the fifth book, Harry Potter and the Order of the Phoenix.

-Rowling had written the first four books in a blisteringly fast five years, but she told her publishers that she didn’t want a deadline with Book Five, especially after dealing with the plot problems in Goblet of Fire.
+Rowling had written the first four books in a blisteringly fast five years, but she told her publishers she didn’t want a deadline with book five, especially after dealing with the plot problems in Goblet of Fire.
 Her publishers had no other choice but to agree.

-But even then, Rowling still struggled to keep up.
+Even then, though, Rowling still struggled to keep up.

 She has said numerous times that she wished she had better edited Order of the Phoenix:

 I think [it] could have been shorter.
 I knew that, and I ran out of time and energy toward the end.